JadKhalil/TasteHub/README.md

 - `git clone https://github.com/JadKhalil/TasteHub`
 - `npm install` to install all dependencies
 - tailwindcss is already configured and is ready to use
+- Please don't push to main branch.
+Pull requests only :)